 As four women in a close-knit suburban development grapple with the illness of a long-time neighbor, each of them also looks closely at the pressing issues in her own life — a marriage put on hold because of a difficult child . . . a nurse’s eerie and unwanted gift of diagnosis. . . a widow’s destructive bitterness . . . the price of a successful career.
 A SIBA Okra Pick and book award nominee.

-Last year, April/May 2016 — “Writers’ Bloc,” the musical comedy I co-wrote with talented composer Joyce Cooper (who wrote all the music and all the lyrics) was produced at Furman University.
-A lighthearted look at the writing life, first performed in Wilmington, NC back in 2003, the show is about a group of seven aspiring writers who meet to critique manuscripts, celebrate small victories and commiserate over rejections — until they discover one of them is not who he says he is.
+“Writers’ Bloc,” a musical comedy co-written with composer Joyce Cooper, who penned all the music and all the lyrics.
+A lighthearted look at the writing life, the show is about a group of seven aspiring writers who meet to critique manuscripts, celebrate small victories and commiserate over rejections — until they discover one of them is not who he says he is.

 “Dancing with Steers,” a short monologue about an eleven-year-old boy raising a steer for market at the family farm.
 Like many other young 4-H members, he fell in love with the steer, and when he had to send it off to be slaughtered, it broke his heart.